Next Right Things

 More often than not, there’s at least a next thing in front of me.
 Doing that well is often God's will.

-So much of recovery revolves around repetition.
+Much of recovery revolves around repetition.
 We ask God to keep us sober one day at a time.

 We go through our day, pausing for direction when doubtful or irritable.